 This is a little deep but extremely important to understand – objective purpose exists and our ultimate purpose is to attain truth.
 For anyone looking for greater meaning and purpose in life, start with thinking deeply about existence and those big questions: who we are, why we are here, what we are to do.
 Become more philosophical.

 For anyone who hasn’t really thought about purpose all that much, I’d encourage you to start today, because it has excellent health benefits!

 Research shows that when we have a sense of purpose, we tend to take better care of ourselves.
 We have fewer symptoms of depression, lower functional disability, better cognitive abilities and live longer.
 It is good for heart health and protects the brain against diseases like Alzheimers.
 Also, it appears that having a life purpose has more effect on decreasing your risk of death than exercising regularly or drinking or smoking less.
 Pretty incredible findings!

-Purpose and truth in life will lead to better relationships and greater opportunities for contribution, which also improve health and well-being.
+Purpose and truth in life can ultimately lead you to greater love, beauty, goodness, better relationships and greater opportunities for contribution, which also improve health and well-being.
 The science is pretty remarkable.
 So take some time to think about truth, your purpose and how you can bring it to life.
 It is a powerful tool in the fight against stress and it leads to a better life.

 THANK YOU for visiting Logic Mind & Health!
 If you like the platform, please subscribe to the podcast, the newsletter, or check out the book.
 Share our content, help us reach more people and improve the well-being of others.